 - a.
 A Councillor will be reimbursed for the use of their own private vehicle in accordance with 2.3.d. - b.
 Council will not reimburse the cost of any infringements incurred by Councillors. - c.
 Council would prefer and encourage a Councillor to utilise a Council pool vehicle and/or share transport when attending a conference or meeting outside the municipality. - d.
-Councillors are able to claim for travelling expenses for approved Council business:
+Councillors are able to claim for travelling expenses for approved Council business: - i. travel time \$40.00 per round trip exceeding 100kms on any day on approved Council business up to a maximum of \$5,000 per annum;

-- ai. travel time \$40.00 per round trip exceeding 100kms on any day on approved Council business up to a maximum of \$5,000 per annum; - bii. reimbursement for private vehicle usage at current Australian Taxation Office rate; - eiii. reimbursement for public transport and taxi expenses where travel to conferences, functions, professional development and training commences. - div. car parking fees fees will be reimbursed in respect of hotel/motel parking, airport parking and conference parking. - e.
+- ii. reimbursement for private vehicle usage at current Australian Taxation Office rate; - iii. reimbursement for public transport and taxi expenses where travel to conferences, functions, professional development and training commences. - iv. car parking fees fees will be reimbursed in respect of hotel/motel parking, airport parking and conference parking. - e.
 Councillors must submit claims for travelling expenses within 14 days of the end of the month, and, such claims must show details of the approved Council business and kilometres travelled.
 Refer to Attachment 1. - f.
-When travelling to approved personal development, functions and training, reimbursements cClaims greater than two months old will not be reimbursed.
+Claims greater than two months old will not be reimbursed.